through picked-over bundles of roses

 For those of us on the top half of the world, those dozen roses at the neighborhood big box were most likely grown indoors somewhere in the southern hemisphere.
 They have never been outdoors; never seen sunlight; never been visited by a bee.
 They have been sprayed, drenched, or dunked in pesticides, fungicides, preservatives, dyes.
 And don’t bother smelling them.
 The scent has been bred away.
 As for their carbon footprint, the flowers are grown indoors (greenhouse gas emissions); intensively managed with inputs of chemicals (emissions); bundled into layers of protective packaging (emissions); shipped with refrigeration halfway around the world (emissions), and retailed in a lighted, heated building in the middle of winter (emissions).
 Doesn’t the global economy just rock?

 In her books, The 50 Mile Bouquet (2012) and Slow Flowers (2013), Debra Prinzing encourages the local production and consumption of cut flowers.
-Floral decor from local sources in winter is achieved through the use of branches, berries, and the like — and blooms from forced bulbs or local greenhouses.
+Floral decor from local sources in winter is sourced outside from branches, berries, and the like — and inside forced bulbs or local greenhouses.
 This is a fine approach for the local economy, and particularly for the climates of California and the Pacific Northwest (the geographies in Debra’s book).
-But the idea of browsing around outside for twigs in an Iowa February is rather daunting; and sometimes impossible (think blizzard).
+But the idea of browsing around outside for twigs and such is rather daunting in less temperate areas — and sometimes impossible (think blizzard).
 And a summer celebration with flowers need not incur the carbon footprint of greenhouses.

 Florists and other purveyors of flowers in the ides of February need not fear.
 Would it not be a blessing to diminish the mad rush of February 14th, and substitute a more leisurely stroll through increased sales for a whole summer?
 Good riddance to a single-day deadline for a highly perishable, out-of-season luxury item.